Rubin Hebaj: Teuta

 On 21 January 2020, Hebaj returned to Kategoria Superiore by inking a six-month contract with Teuta.
 He made his debut on 2 February in the 2–1 away loss to Tirana, and scored his first goal in the 5–1 away win against Luftëtari on 20 June.

 He concluded the second half of 2019–20 season with two goals from 15 league appearances.
 On 31 August, Hebaj scored a brace in the 2–1 win against Tirana at Elbasan Arena for the 2020 Albanian Supercup, giving Teuta its first silverware of the new season.

 However, Hebaj underperformed in the league, recording only one goal in 11 appearances in the first half of the season, which lead the club to terminate his contract by mutual consent.

 Shkëndija

 In January 2021, following his release by Teuta, Hebaj joined KF Shkëndija in North Macedonia on a two-and-a-half contract.

 Return to Teuta

 On 4 January 2022, Teuta announced to have resigned Hebaj for an undisclosed fee.

+Andijon

+In February 2023, Hebaj signed a two-year contract with FK Andijon in Uzbekistan as a free agent.

+Al-Orobah

+On 31 January 2024, Hebaj joined Saudi First Division League club Al-Orobah.

+CS Sfaxien

+On 8 September 2024, Tunisian Ligue Professionnelle 1 club CS Sfaxien announced the signing of Hebaj to a two-year contract.